 A solid foundation to build on in the October homestretch

-Despite being a late-declaring first time candidate who had practically no name recognition when she decided to run for Congress in February, Gluesenkamp Perez is heading into October in a position to seriously contend.
+Despite being a late-declaring, first time federal candidate who had little name recognition when she decided to run for Congress in February, Gluesenkamp Perez is heading into October in a position to seriously contend.
 That much is evident just from the initial head-to-head question we asked of our respondents:

 QUESTION: If the election for United States Representative were being held today, would you vote for Democrat Marie Gluesenkamp Perez or Republican Joe Kent?